jjvanzon/Circular-Language-Spec/broader-view/exchangeability/internet-as-a-single-computer.md

 Bits of work are delegated to computers that take part in the parallel processing scheme.

 Parallel processing can not be applied in every situation.
 The computation performed has to lend itself for it.
 The computation should not require any sequentiality.
-In many situations things just need to happen one thing after another, in case of which it does not make as much sense to spread the work over multiple machines.
+In many situations things just need to happen one thing after another, in case of which it might not make as much sense to spread the work over multiple machines.
 This is exactly where you can’t apply parallel processing.
 For things that cannot go parallelly, you can’t use parallel processing at all.

 If the results from multiple machines should combined before moving on to a next step, the waiting until the computers are all done should be worth it.
 These points at which there might be waited until all the results are gathered, are also called points of sequentiality.